-Common Core standards were introduced several years.
-One of those standards was research and writing.
+When common core standards were introduced several years ago and one of those standards was research and writing.
 The standards said students should participate in shared research and writing.
 I found this standard to be terrifying.
 I mean, what could possibly go wrong with kindergartners researching something on Google?!
 That’s where our research projects were born.
 While the standards might have changed, these research projects still meet state standards and thus, are still applicable in all classrooms!

 Research Projects In The Classroom